Convergence of Nonlinear Observers on R^n with a Riemannian Metric (Part III): On Condition A3

 \right) $ \\[0.2em] $\displaystyle = \left( \right) $\\ where \\ $\displaystyle P_\coordxrp(\coordxrp) \;=\; \frac{\partial \immer_0 }{\partial \coordxrp}(\coordxrp)^\top \Pxi(\immer_0 (\coordxrp)) \frac{\partial \immer_0 }{\partial \coordxrp}(\coordxrp) \ . $ \\[0.7em] } {

 where

 } From here, the proof can be concluded as in the proof of Proposition \ref{prop13}. \end{proof}

-\begin{remark}~ \normalfont \begin{enumerate} \item The restriction that $\bfh^\ortho$ has rank $n-p$ is crucial.
+\begin{remark}~ \normalfont \begin{list}{}{ \parskip 0pt plus 0pt minus 0pt \topsep 0pt plus 0pt minus 0pt \parsep 0pt plus 0pt minus 0pt \partopsep 0pt plus 0pt minus 0pt \itemsep 0pt plus 0pt minus 0pt \settowidth{\labelwidth}{\: 1)\:} } \item[1)] The restriction that $\bfh^\ortho$ has rank $n-p$ is crucial.
 A counterexample is given by the metric (\ref{LP136}), which does not make the level sets of the output function totally geodesic.
-Indeed, in \eqref{LP136} we have that $n=3$ and $p=1$, but $\bfh^\ortho$ has (generic) rank $3$. \item Formula (\ref{LP166}) is remarkable due to exhibiting a decomposition of $P$ as a sum.
-As we shall see later on, this simplifies the verification of Condition A2. \item The family of metrics given by (\ref{LP166}) would exactly correspond to the one of those making the second fundamental form $\bfh$ zero if we were not imposing the extra condition that $\bfh$ is a Riemannian submersion. \item The metric $\bfP$ given by \startmodif Theorem~\ref{prop17} \stopmodif is defined only on $\Ouv$ and we do not claim it is complete. \item Once the manifold $\bfXi$ is chosen, the existence of the function $\bfh^\ortho$ satisfying the conditions is not guaranteed.
+Indeed, in \eqref{LP136} we have that $n=3$ and $p=1$, but $\bfh^\ortho$ has (generic) rank $3$. \item[2)] Formula (\ref{LP166}) is remarkable \startmodif because of the decomposition of $P$ as a sum.
+In the upcoming Section~\ref{sec21}, we observe that it \stopmodif simplifies the verification of Condition A2. \item[3)] The family of metrics given by (\ref{LP166}) would exactly correspond to the one of those making the second fundamental form $\bfh$ zero if we were not imposing the extra condition that $\bfh$ is a Riemannian submersion. \item[4)] The metric $\bfP$ given by Theorem~\ref{prop17} is defined only on $\Ouv$ and we do not claim it is complete. \item[5)] Once the manifold $\bfXi$ is chosen, the existence of the function $\bfh^\ortho$ satisfying the conditions is not guaranteed.
 Indeed, as a consequence of Lemma \ref{lem13}, $\bfh$ and $\bfXi$ cannot be arbitrary.
-For example $\bfh$ must be surjective and its level sets must be diffeomorphic to each other.
-Also, $\bfXi,$ although not minimal, should still be a parametrization of the $\bfh(\bfx_0)$-level set $\mathfrak{H}(\bfh(\bfx_0))$, i.e. there should exist an immersion between $\bfXrond_h$ and $\bfXi$.
-We illustrate this point in the following example. \end{enumerate} \end{remark}
+For example $\bfh$ must be surjective and its level sets must be diffeomorphic to each other. \startmodif Also, $\bfXi$ may not be minimal in terms of dimension and there should exist an immersion between $\bfXrond_h$ and $\bfXi$.
+We illustrate this point in the following example. \stopmodif \end{list} \end{remark}

 \begin{example}\bgroup\normalfont Let the $\bfx$-manifold be $\bfRR^2$ equipped with globally defined coordinates $(x_1,x_2)$.
 Let $\bfRR$ be the $\bfy$-manifold equipped with a globally defined coordinate $y$.
 This yields $n=2$ and $p=1$.
 The output function $\bfh$ we consider is, when expressed in these coordinates,